Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Individual Guarantee: Vanishing Regret for MBB Auctions

 A similar (but technically different) interpretation appeared in \citep{BalseiroGur19} in the context of second-price auctions.
 Their interpretation relies on Lagrangian duality and does not appear to extend beyond second-price auctions.

 \begin{remark} Our analysis only uses two properties of the dynamics.
 First, that the dynamics obtains low regret with respect to an adversarially generated sequence of convex functions $H_t$ (we inherit this from SGD).
-Second, that the dynamics do not terminate too early to bound any possible loss on these periods.
-The proof of \Cref{thm:regmain} generalizes almost immediately to any algorithm satisfying these properties (\Cref{lem:bg1}). \end{remark}
+Second, since the regret analysis does not account for early stopping from exhausting the budget, we require that the dynamics do not terminate too early (as given by \Cref{lem:bg1}) so as to bound any possible loss on such periods.
+The proof of \Cref{thm:regmain} generalizes almost immediately to any algorithm satisfying these properties. \end{remark}